madmaze/pytesseract/README.md

 INSTALLATION:

 Prerequisites:
-* Python-tesseract requires python 2.5 or later.
+* Python-tesseract requires python 3.2 or later.
-* You will need the Python Imaging Library (PIL).
-Under Debian/Ubuntu, this is the package "python-imaging".
+* You will need Pillow, the fork of Python Imaging Library (PIL).
 * Install google tesseract-ocr from http://code.google.com/p/tesseract-ocr/ .
   You must be able to invoke the tesseract command as "tesseract".
 If this isn't the case, for example because tesseract isn't in your PATH, you will